AP Physics Course Policies

 Overview and Course Objectives

-The Advanced Placement Physics C course at Polytechnic School is a demanding curriculum designed specifically to introduce students to a more advanced study of physics and to prepare them for taking the College Board's two AP Physics C exams, Mechanics and Electricity & Magnetism.
-Physics is truly the most fundamental of all sciences and one of the most enjoyable (and challenging!) to study.
+The Advanced Placement Physics C courses at Polytechnic School are demanding curriculum designed specifically to introduce students to a more advanced study of physics and to prepare them for taking the College Board's two AP Physics C exams, Mechanics and Electricity & Magnetism.
+Physics is the most fundamental of the natural sciences and one of the most enjoyable (and challenging!) to study.
 In here, you will receive a strong college-level foundation in physics: we will emphasize solving a variety of high-level problems, some requiring calculus.
-As an instructor of this course, it is my great pleasure and honor to assist you along this path you have chosen.
-It won't always be easy, but it is my sincere hope that you will find the journey rewarding.
+As an instructor of this course, it is my pleasure and honor to assist you along this path you have chosen.
+It won't always be easy, but it is my sincere hope that you will find the journey rewarding!

 Course Objectives